-Figure 4. (a) The time evolution of a 10 000-member ensemble in a Lorenz 1963 system. $x_0 = (-4.11, -1.29, 26.37), r = 28, p = 10,$ and b = 8/3.
+Figure 5. (a) The time evolution of a 10,000 member ensemble in a Lorenz 1963 system. $x_o = (-4.11, -1.29, 26.37)$ , r = 28, p = 10, b = 8/3.
 Shading indicates the kernel density estimate (KDE) of the univariate ensemble distribution.
 Darker shades of red indicate a high number of ensemble members near that value.
-Red tick marks on the x axis indicate time steps when the ensemble has two modes.
-Blue tick marks indicate those distributions who are significantly similar to the climatological distribution according to a two-sided Kolmogorov-Smirnov test ($\alpha = 0.025$).
-Climatology was determined by integrating the model until t = 200. (b) Discrete distributions drawn from the time series in panel (a).
+Red tick marks on the x-axis indicate timesteps whose ensemble has two modes.
+Blue tick marks indicate those distributions who are significantly similar to the 'climatological' distribution according to a two-sided Kolmogorov-Smirnov test ( $\alpha = 0.025$ ).
+Climatology was determined by integrating the model until t = 200. (b) Discrete distributions drawn from the timeseries in (a).
 Dots indicate where the maxima occur.
-The legend indicates the false-positive (negative) detection rate of unimodal (bimodal) distributions according to repeatedly drawn 50-member ensembles with the bimodal criteria derived from Fig. 3 applied.
+The legend indicates the false-positive (negative) detection rate of unimodal (bimodal) distributions according to repeatedly drawn 50-member ensembles with the bimodal criteria derived from Fig. 4 applied.